rutgerellen/lenovo_tab4plus_build_docker/README.md

 # lenovo_tab4plus_build_docker
 docker compose for lineage ci/cd based build.

-Usage: sync the branch. go to dockerlineage and execute docker-compose up
+Usage: sync the branch. go to lineagedocker and execute docker-compose up (all of this on linux of course)